zaphosting/docs/docs/vserver-windows-palworld.md

 ../steamapps/common/PalServer/Pal/Saved/Config/WindowsServer
 ```

 You will be able to find the **PalWorldSettings.ini** configuration file.
 Through this file, you can configure a wide selection of parameters for your server.
-See [Palworld's parameter guide](https://tech.palworldgame.com/optimize-game-balance) to view all of the available options and what they each do.
+See our [Palworld Server Configuration guide](palworld-configuration.md) to view all of the available options and what they each do.

 :::note
 If you do not see this file, please start your server at least **once** for this to be generated automatically.
 Alternatively, you can copy and use the default settings from the `steamapps/common/PalServer/DefaultPalWorldSettings.ini` path.